Getting Started with Juvonno's Intake Form Builder

 Helpful Tips

-• For any text you add (such as with the Heading or Body Text Content types), you can choose to align it to the left or center.
+• Text can be aligned to the left or center.
 This helps you control the visual presentation of your form and can be useful for headings or instructions that you want to stand out.

-• When using Multiple Choice or Single Choice Content elements, you can enable an “Other” response option.
-This allows patients to enter a custom answer if none of the provided choices apply.
-It’s especially helpful when the possible responses might not be exhaustive or when flexibility is needed.
+• When using Multiple Choice or Single Choice content, you can add an “Other” response option to allow patients to enter a custom answer if none of the provided choices apply.

 • To delete an individual Content element from a Row, use the trash can icon on the Content element.